Sceluswe/.vim/README.md

 - ttimeoutlen set to 0 to remove delays when switching modes.

 ### Fugitive
-- `:Gstatus` Does `git status` inside Vim.
+- `:Gstatus` does `git status` inside Vim.
 Place cursor at the file line and press `-` to add/reset files.
-- `:Gcommit -m "your message"` Does `git commit -m` inside Vim.
+- `:Gcommit -m "your message"` does `git commit -m` inside Vim.

 ## Result